rvowles/karma-runner-plugin/README.markdown

 changelog
 =========

+1.6 - fixes a path bug in Windows
 1.5 - fixes a bug in the override path that prevented it from being used properly.
 Updated the documentation.
 1.4 - first release to the public.